 Having said that, we had a number of successful trips in both 2020 and 2021.
 Hotels and mountain huts have been operating with reduced capacity, and we have been able to run safe, socially-distanced trips.

 Can I book a holiday for 2022?

 Absolutely!
 We intend to run any trips that we can, and a number of our group trips are already guaranteed to run.
 We would recommend booking with an open mind.
-We genuinely don't know how realistic it is that your trip will run, but we will adjust accordingly nearer to the time of your trip.
-If summer 2020 is anything to go by, we were able to run trips in Europe from mid-June until the end of September for Europeans, and from early July to mid-August for those from the UK.
-Those from further afield were generally unable to travel to Europe.
-We are in limbo for the moment about if and when borders can open.
+We genuinely don't know which travel regulations will be in place at the time of your trip, but we will adjust accordingly nearer to the time of your trip if we need to.

 Is my deposit or trip balance protected?